lukors/kanter_core/README.md

 - No concept of colors (except for image export), only operates on grayscale buffers

 ## Progress
-Currently I'm working on a GUI for this library over in [Kanter](https://github.com/lukors/kanter), which is likely to require some changes in this library, here are upcoming changes for that:
+Currently I'm working on a GUI for this library over in [Kanter](https://github.com/lukors/kanter), which will require some changes in this library.

+Here are some planned tasks:

 - [ ] Combine grayscale and rgba variants of input/output nodes
-- [ ] Combine basic operations like `Add` into a `Math` node
+- [ ] Combine basic nodes like `Add` into a `Math` node